 Fort Langley Polar Bear Swim

 (Note: The Fort Langley event is more informal than other similar events in the Lower Mainland.
-There isn’t an official website and there doesn’t appear to be a formal organization behind the vent, or at least not one that we can identify.
-Consequently it is unclear whether the event will be taking place again this year or not.
-It probably will, just like it did last year, but we won’t know for sure likely until it actually happens.)
+There isn’t an official website and there doesn’t appear to be a formal organization behind the event, or at least not one that we can identify.
+Consequently it is unclear whether the event happens every single year of not.
+We’re guessing it isn’t taking place in 2022.
+Details about the event in 2023 are to be confirmed.)

 Unlike other similar events elsewhere in the Lower Mainland, the Fort Langley swim is pretty informal.
 There are no official sponsors, organizer, registration process, charitable beneficiary or fees.
 The swim is also in the river as opposed to the ocean, and in some years there has actually been ice on the water.